S. Mitra Kalita

 S. Mitra Kalita is a journalist, media executive and author of two books.
 Her first book 'Suburban Sahibs' is about how immigrants redefined New Jersey and thereby America and her second book 'My two Indias' is economic memoir about Globalization.

 From July 2018 to 2020, she was Senior Vice President for News, Opinion and Programming at CNN Digital and was the Vice President for Programming at CNN Digital from June 2016 to July 2018.
 She has been on the board of The Philadelphia Inquirer since November 2020.

 In 2020, Kalita started Epicenter-NYC, a newsletter to help New Yorkers get through the COVID-19 pandemic.
-She is also a 2021 Nieman Visiting Fellow at Harvard University.
+She is also a 2021 Nieman Visiting Fellow at Harvard University, and co-founder and director of URL Media, a network of Black and Brown community news outlets that share content and revenue.

 Career

 Mitra Kalita was the managing editor for editorial strategy at the Los Angeles Times from 2015 to 2016.